Dublin Zoo: 20th century

-On 17 June 1903 an elephant named Sita killed her keeper while he nursed her injured foot.
+On 9 June 1903, an elephant named Sita killed her keeper while he nursed her injured foot.
 She was put down by members of the Royal Irish Constabulary.
 Times of trouble and war also caused problems for the zoo.
 Meat ran out during the Easter Rising of 1916.
 In order to keep the lions and tigers alive, some of the other animals in the zoo were killed.
-A lion named Slats was born in the zoo on 20 March 1919.
-According to Dublin Zoo: An Illustrated History by Catherine De Courcy it was one of many lions filmed by the Metro-Goldwyn-Mayer film studio in 1928 to be used as their mascot Leo.
+A lion named Slats was born at the zoo on 20 March 1919, and was one of many lions filmed by the Hollywood film studio Metro-Goldwyn-Mayer (MGM) in 1928 to be used as their mascot Leo.

-Between 1989 and 1990 the financial situation at the zoo became so serious that the council considered closing it.
+Between 1989 and 1990, the financial situation at the zoo became so serious that the council considered closing it.
 The Government then gave it a meaningful annual grant in line with what happens in other European countries.
 Thirteen hectares (13 ha) of land surrounding the lake in the grounds of Áras an Uachtaráin were added in 1997.
 This made a profound improvement in the amount of space available for the animals.

 21st century

-In 2002, a twenty eight year old hippo named Linda was thrown a tennis ball by a visitor.
+In 2002, a twenty-eight-year-old hippo named Linda was thrown a tennis ball by a visitor.
 While she caught the ball, it became lodged in her intestines and she died soon after.